Nevertheless They Persisted – Hecuba/Helen

-Given the international saber rattling that one hears almost daily in the news, and the ongoing revelations about male abuse and violence against women, these plays could not be more timely.
-Euripides handles these distressing subjects with insight, passion, theatrical brilliance, and - most surprisingly - an unsettling sense of humor
+Given the current international saber rattling, and the ongoing revelations about male abuse and violence against women, SRT’s Hecuba/Helen could not be more timely.
+Euripides handles these compellingly modern subjects with insight, passion, theatrical brilliance, and a daring sense of humor.

 SRT 2017, The Many Faces of Farce: “It’s a wonderful production, well performed and well directed. … an entertaining and thoughtful evening of theater.”
 Palo Alto Daily Post